-Kampot and Kep | Off the Beaten Track in Cambodia
+Discover Kampot and Kep – Cambodia

 Kampot and Kep

-Despite being a popular getaway for those in the know (i.e. mainly expats living in Phnom Penh and Siem Reap) the towns of Kampot and Kep, in Southwest Cambodia often get over-looked by travellers.
-Close to each other, about 30 – 45 minutes apart depending on your mode of transport, it’s possible to stay in either town.
-However, whenever we’ve visited we’ve chosen to stay in Kampot.
-As they’re so close and share many nearby attractions I’ve covered both in this post.
+Despite being a popular getaway for those in the know (i.e. mainly expats living in Phnom Penh and Siem Reap) the towns of Kampot and Kep, often get overlooked by travellers.

-What to See and Do in Kampot and Kep
+Best Things to See and Do in Kampot and Kep

 Durian Roundabout in Kampot, Cambodia

 Kampot itself, with its landmark Durian roundabout, doesn’t have a huge array of things to see and do, yet this is part of its charm.
 The chilled vibe makes it the perfect place for some downtime.
-If, and when you get bored of doing not a lot, there’s always the option to venture outside of Kampot, where there’s plenty to keep you occupied.

-Kep Crab Statue in Kep, Cambodia
+Kep Crab Statue in Kep standing in the sea, Cambodia

 For us, this included trips to nearby Kep with its giant blue crab statues (just offshore and on the roundabout) and Koh Tonsay (Rabbit Island).